connected-web/town-builder-game/release/rulebook.md

 <img src="./images/tiles/16-gem-mine.png" alt="Gem Mine" width="250" />

-A player may claim this tile with one or two workers; if they claimed the tile with two workers, they may then claim one gem token from bank if available.
+A player may claim this tile with one or two workers; if they claimed the tile with two workers, they may then claim one gem token from the bank if available.
 ### T17 : Gem Market - Quantity: 2

 <img src="./images/tiles/17-gem-market.png" alt="Gem Market" width="250" />